AaronRMartinez/Threat-Hunting-Scenario-Compromise/Threat-Hunting-Scenario-System-Compromise-Creation.md

    - Fifth Command: `arp -a | Out-File -FilePath "$env:USERPROFILE\Desktop\arp_results.txt"`

 The executable downloaded a zip file to the user's Downloads file, extracted the contents, and deleted the artifact created by the extraction process.
-The executable the created a scheduled task to mimic the actions a threat actor would perform to gain persistence on the system and conducted non-intrusive network reconnaissance.
+The executable created a scheduled task to mimic the actions a threat actor would perform to gain persistence on the system and conducted non-intrusive network reconnaissance.

 ---